 Prints the tracking script of the Google Analytics visitor tracking service.

-This tag's content belongs to the content printed by the {Extensions} tag.
+The content of this tag belongs to the content printed by the {Extensions} tag.

 You should use the {GoogleAnalyticsScript} tag only if you'd like to e.g. use an account other than the one saved in the extension's settings.
 In such case, add the tag to your theme before the {Extensions} tag to a page's <head> part.